-Again book the Dry Tortugas national park ferry in advance as there are a limited number of seats.
+Again, book the Dry Tortugas National Park ferry in advance as there are a limited number of seats.
 It’s best to plan at least a couple of months in advance.

 Dry Tortugas Seaplane

 Key West Seaplane Adventures is the only seaplane service to Dry Tortugas.
 The Dry Tortugas seaplane takes about 40 minutes.
-This option isn’t cheap coming in between $361 – $634 per person.
-You will need to book in advance and during peak season visitors numbers are limited.
+This option isn’t cheap, coming in between $361 to $634 per person.
+There is a half-day or a full-day excursion.

 Dry Tortugas Charter Boats

-You can also of course charter your own boat which may be a cheaper option if there is more of you.
-Or if you have your own boat you can use that, or perhaps make friends with someone with a boat.
-Either way, you can go on a boat that isn’t the ferry.
+You can also, of course, charter a boat which may be a cheaper option if there are more of you.
+Or if you have your own boat you can use that.
+Perhaps make friends with someone with a boat.
+If you are looking for how to get to Dry Tortugas for cheap, that is one way!